Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/docker/__tutorial.md

 # create new container based on an image and run a command
 $ docker container run -it --name <my-new-container-name> nginx bash

-# run a command on an existing container
+# run a command on an existing container (container needs to be running...)
 $ docker container exec -it <my-container-name> bash